dehydrated-io/dehydrated/README.md

  --ipv4 (-4)                      Resolve names to IPv4 addresses only
  --ipv6 (-6)                      Resolve names to IPv6 addresses only
  --domain (-d) domain.tld         Use specified domain name(s) instead of domains.txt entry (one certificate!)
+ --alias certalias                Use specified name for certificate directory (and per-certificate config) instead of the primary domain (only used if --domain is specified)
  --keep-going (-g)                Keep going after encountering an error while creating/renewing multiple certificates in cron mode
  --force (-x)                     Force renew of certificate even if it is longer valid than value in RENEW_DAYS --no-lock (-n)                   Don't use lockfile (potentially dangerous!)